International Nuclear Services: Operations

 INS offers management, consultancy and transport services covering uranium, MOX fuel, irradiated fuel and nuclear waste.
 It also acts as the NDA's commercial arm, managing contracts for services provided from the NDA's Sellafield and Dounreay sites.
 As part of this role it works alongside the NDA's Direct Rail Services subsidiary, which transports nuclear materials in the UK by rail.

 Pacific Nuclear Transport Limited

-INS conducts most of its transport operations through specialist nuclear materials shipping company Pacific Nuclear Transport Limited (PNTL), in which it has a controlling 62.5% stake.
-PNTL's remaining shares are owned by Areva (12.5%) and a consortium of Japanese nuclear companies (25%).
+INS conducts most of its transport operations through specialist nuclear materials shipping company Pacific Nuclear Transport Limited (PNTL), in which it has a controlling 71.875% stake.
+PNTL's remaining stake - Japanese Companies – Kansai, JAPC, Marubeni & Sojitz (15.625%) and Orano TN (12.5%).
 PNTL's fleet is dedicated to carrying nuclear materials and transports most of its cargoes between Europe and Japan.

-The fleet of three ships is managed by Serco, which also operates two ships for INS.
+The fleet of three ships is managed by AW Ship Management.
 The vessels are armed for self-defence, and carry a contingent of the Civil Nuclear Constabulary on board to operate the armament.